 Benefits Of A Pulse Oximeter

 A pulse oximeter, traditionally, was found in hospitals.
 But during this pandemic, it has become a necessity for every household.
-A quick diagnose with the device, can helps patients get a proper and timely medical assistance.
+A quick diagnosis with the device can help patients get proper and timely medical assistance.
 It has various other benefits, such as:

-- To monitor oxygen saturation of a vulnerable patient, over a period of time.
+- To monitor the oxygen saturation of a vulnerable patient, over a period of time.